Hodge star operator: Codifferential

 The codifferential is not an antiderivation on the exterior algebra, in contrast to the exterior derivative.

-The codifferential is the adjoint of the exterior derivative with respect to the square-integrable inner product:
+The codifferential is the adjoint of the exterior derivative with respect to the square-integrable scalar product:

 where $\zeta$ is a $k$-form and $\eta$ a $(k\!-\!1)$-form.
 This property is useful as it can be used to define the codifferential even when the manifold is non-orientable (and the Hodge star operator not defined).
 The identity can be proved from Stokes' theorem for smooth forms: